-Genetic variability within the species has been efficiently utilized by breeders in their efforts to improve crops (1).
-However, the existing variability in any given plant breeding population is not sufficient for modem plant breeding purposes, and hence the need to broaden the existing gene pool of crops (2,3).
-Introduction of new traits in plants largely relied on sexual crosses between different genotypes within or between closely related species (1).
-However, due to the presence of various reproductive barriers, gene transfer has been restricted to sexually-compatible species, thus limiting the possibilities of modifying and improving crop plants (4).
-Many desirable and agronomically-interesting traits may only be found in distantly related species or even in unrelated plants (5).
-Since they constitute a genetic resource potential, an array of techniques identifies and isolates these genes and transfer them into crops (2,5).
-Therefore, in cases in which genetic variation is limited, then the most feasible approaches involve the application of transgenic and hybridization approaches to exploit the desirable traits genes from different species (6,7).
-Hybridization between distant plant genera is a driver of genome evolution and new species formation.
-Distant hybridization generates novel germplasm by causing genetic recombination (8).
-Where interesting genes have been identified and isolated, they have been transferred by transformation, however in cases where genes coding for certain traits have not been identified, wide hybridization has been the technique of preference.

-Hybridization is the natural or artificial process of producing hybrids through crossing two individuals from different populations that are genetically different (9).
-This process does not change the genetic contents of organisms but rather produces new combinations of genes which could have certain desirable characteristics or phenotypes.
-This technique also circumvents problems such as sexual incompatibility, polyembryony, and male or female sterility encountered in conventional sexual crossing (10).
-In crop improvement, hybridization is done for one of the following reasons.
+Genetic variability within the species has been efficiently utilized by breeders in their efforts to 24 25 improve crops [1].
+However, the existing variability in any given plant breeding population is not sufficient for modern plant breeding purposes, and hence the need to broaden the existing gene 26 pool of crops [2,3].
+Introduction of new traits in plants largely relied on sexual crosses between 27 different genotypes within or between closely related species [1].
+However, due to the presence of 28 29 various reproductive barriers, gene transfer has been restricted to sexually-compatible species, thus limiting the possibilities of modifying and improving crop plants [4].
+Many desirable and 30 agronomically-interesting traits may only be found in distantly related species or even in unrelated 31 plants [5].
+Since they constitute a genetic resource potential, an array of techniques identifies and 32 isolates these genes and transfer them into crops [2,5].
+Therefore, in cases in which genetic 33 variation is limited, then the most feasible approaches involve the application of transgenic and 34 hybridization approaches to exploit the desirable traits genes from different species [6,7].
+35 Hybridization between distant plant genera is a driver of genome evolution and new species 36 formation.
+Distant hybridization generates novel germplasm by causing genetic recombination [8].
+37 Where interesting genes have been identified and isolated, they have been transferred by 38 transformation, however in cases where genes coding for certain traits have not been identified, 39 wide hybridization has been the technique of preference.
+40 could have certain desirable characteristics or phenotypes.
+This technique also circumvents 44 problems such as sexual incompatibility, polyembryony, and male or female sterility encountered 45 in conventional sexual crossing [10].
+In crop improvement, hybridization is done for one of the 46 47 following reasons.
 Firstly, to create a variable plant population for selecting hybrids within these populations with certain desirable combination of characteristics.
-Secondly, to combine certain desirable characteristics in certain crops into a single individual or thirdly, to exploit and utilize hybrid varieties.
-Whatever the intension of the breeder, the overall aim of hybridization is always to create genetic variation when two genetically different plants are brought together in the first filial generation
+Secondly, to combine certain 48 desirable characteristics in certain crops into a single individual or thirdly, to exploit and utilize 49 hybrid varieties.
+Whatever the intension of the breeder, the overall aim of hybridization is always 50 51 to create genetic variation when two genetically different plants are brought together in the first 52 filial generation.